lucasgdb/useful-dev-tools/chrome-extensions.md

 [WAVE Evaluation Tool](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) | WAVE provides visual feedback about the accessibility of your web content by injecting icons and indicators into your page.
 [Web Developer Chrome Extension](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm) | A Google Chrome extension that adds a toolbar button to the browser with various web developer tools.
 [WhatFont](https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm) | Great extension for developers that allows you to inspect web fonts by just hovering on them.
+[WhatRuns](https://chrome.google.com/webstore/detail/whatruns/cmkdbmfndkfgebldhnkbfhlneefdaaip) | Browser extension that helps you identify technologies used on any website.
+Especially useful for Web Developers.
 [Window Resizer](https://chrome.google.com/webstore/detail/window-resizer/kkelicaakdanhinjdeammmilcgefonfh?hl=en) | This extension re-sizes the browser's window in order to emulate various resolutions.
 [YouTube Blocker](https://chrome.google.com/webstore/detail/youtube-blocker/oohcfepaadomnocmmkejhnfhcddpdpab) | YouTube Blocker blocks YouTube videos not in the Education, Science & Technology, or Howto & Style categories so you can focus on watching educational videos.
 [Video Speed Controller](https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk?hl=en) | Speed up, slow down, advance and rewind audio/video with shortcuts